 Foundational pieces from the AGG’s Indigenous collections are complemented by new art practices from across Canada, including site-specific work commissioned by Partners in Art for LandMarks2017/Repères2017, underscoring evolving Indigenous methodologies that have transformed the public sphere with a consistent and profound sense of social justice.
 Featured artists include KC Adams, Mary Anne Barkhouse, Christi Belcourt, Rebecca Belmore, Bonnie Devine, Geoff Greene, Maureen Gruben, Thomassie Kudluk, Cheryl L’Hirondelle & Camille Turner, Ken Maracle, Michael Massie, Neal McLeod, Norval Morrisseau, Shelley Niro, Susan Point, Annie Pootoogook, Kananginak Pootoogook, Arthur Renwick, Don Russell, Art Wilson (‘Wii Muk’wilixw), Wayne Young, and Lawrence Paul Yuxweluptun.

 Compelled by the powerful historical and geographical dynamics embodied in our relationship to the lands upon which we live, work, and create, 150 Acts: Art, Activism, Impact provides a vital opportunity to re-narrate landscape through art practices that actively engage our collective histories and possible futures.
 This second phase of 150 Acts also includes Shelley Niro: ONGNIAAHRA/Niagara (at Boarding House Gallery) as well as two performances of The Mush Hole featuring dancer and choreographer Santee Smith on Saturday, February 24, 2018 at 2 pm and 7 pm.
 Space is limited; to reserve, please call 519-837-0010 x2 or email email@example.com.

 150 Acts: Art, Activism, Impact is made possible through the support of the Department of Canadian Heritage, Canada Council for the Arts, and Ontario Arts Council.
 The Art Gallery of Guelph is also grateful for the partnership and support of Partners in Art.
-The Mush Hole is presented through the generous support of the Guelph Community Foundation Musagetes Fund and the Ontario Arts Council Multi and Inter-Arts Program.
+The Mush Hole is presented with the support of the Guelph Community Foundation Musagetes Fund and the Ontario Arts Council Multi and Inter-Arts Program.

 image (detail): Meryl McMaster, Truth to Power, 2017, Giclée print, edition of 3.
 Collection of the artist.